bjanderson/bjanderson.github.io/content/Architecture/JavaScript Models.md

 The best optimization strategies will often use a mix of both.
 For example, formatting dates can be very CPU expensive relative to the amount of memory it would cost to store the formatted date string.
 On the other hand, storing a person's full name might cost more in terms of memory than it would in CPU usage to concatenate a couple of strings.

-And it should go without saying that if the formatting function could potentially return different values every time it is called (such as containing time stamps, or counts, etc...) then you should not set it as a property on the model, but call the function throughout the rest of your code instead.
+And it should go without saying that if the formatting function could potentially return different values every time it is called (such as containing time stamps, or counts, etc...) then you should always call the formatting function when you need to display its value.

 </div>